Lurky-phish-2085/times-table-quiz/README.md

 ## 👨‍💻 Local Development

+This is a React + Vite application.
 Follow the steps below to set it up and run it locally.

 ### 🛠️ Prerequisites